bpfefferle/bearded-dragon-owners/_posts/2020-05-15-training-your-bearded-dragon-to-eat-vegetables.md

 </script>
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US"></script>

-## #5) Use Freeze-Dried Food
+## #5) Use Freeze Dried Food

-An alternative to live food, freeze-dried food can also be used as a way to attract interest in a salad.
-For example, Fluker's Buffet Blend includes tiny red pellets along with freeze-dried crickets and mealworms.
+An alternative to live food, freeze dried food can also be used as a way to attract interest in a salad.
+For example, Fluker's Buffet Blend includes tiny red pellets along with freeze dried crickets and mealworms.
 As stated earlier, colorful foods and live food (in this case, an illusion) may help your Bearded Dragon gain interest in eating its salad.
-It's worth noting that live food and fresh vegetables should never be replaced by freeze-dried food.
+It's worth noting that live food and fresh vegetables should never be replaced by freeze dried food.
 In other words, use these products as something extra as you try to get your reptile interested in vegetables.